latower/latower.github.io/_pages/about.md

 Q: Do you use GenAI to create content?\
 A: Unless explicitly stated otherwise, I do not use GenAI to create content.

+Q: Are you hiring?\
+A: Yes, [I am](/posts/2025/07/hiring/).
+I am looking for a PhD candidate who is interested in working on the intersection of logic and statistics. **Application deadline: 31 August 2025**.
+Click [here](https://careers.tudelft.nl/job/Delft-PhD-Position-Symbolic-AI-and-Reasoning-Under-Uncertainty-2628-CD/824585702/) for details.